-The PCP National Coordination Body (NCB) will serve as the core body responsible for guiding PCP implementation.
-The NCB is expected to be chaired by the Ministry of Commerce, Trade and Industry (MCTI) and vice-chaired by the Ministry of Finance.
+The PCP National Coordination Body (NCB) will serve as the core body responsible for guiding the PCP implementation.
+The NCB is expected to be chaired by the Ministry of Commerce, Trade and Industry (MCTI) and vice-chaired jointly by the Ministry of Finance and the Ministry of National Development Planning.
 It will include representatives from all PCP-related ministries and national authorities, the private sector, academia, as well as UN entities.

 UNIDO's PCP coordination structure